 - Aftermath: the excerpt already shared involves the toppling of the Emperor’s statue and retaliation by the Imperial troops.
 Except that has already been there, done that, with pretty much the same reaction in the Expanded Universe.
 This time in the X-Wing novels.

 - Kylo Ren. apparent villain in the Force Awakens…that name sounds familiar.
 Oh, wait, it sounds like a relative of Kybo Ren, a pirate from the Droids cartoon!
+Oh and that Snoke guy?
+He’s from those kids books, that start with Glove of Darth Vader.

 - Marvel comics and Han Solo’s wife.
 Whatever their intent, it’s doubtful that a dark skinned woman claiming to be his wife doesn’t spring from Dark Horse Comics Salla Zend, who in the Han Solo trilogy wanted to be his wife.
 Their attitude also bears resemblance.